nolanlane/WhisperX-UI/README.md

 Notes:

-- The container will download models on first startup if they are not already present in `/app/models`.
+- The container will download models on first startup if they are not already present in the persistent storage (`/workspace/models` on RunPod).
-- For best experience, attach persistent storage so subsequent starts do not re-download models.
+- For best experience, attach a persistent volume to `/workspace` so subsequent starts do not re-download models.

 ## Configuration